trongaus/pacman/README.md

 Credit for the sprites goes to Superjustinbros on https://www.spriters-resource.com

-Credit for the sounds goes to http://www.classicgaming.cc/ and crysknife007 from https://www.youtube.com/watch?v=KL_FkWrFThA
+Credit for the sounds go to crysknife007 from https://www.youtube.com/watch?v=KL_FkWrFThA , http://soundbible.com/tags-winning.html and http://www.classicgaming.cc/